Welcome to Musically Embodied Machine Learning (2025)

 What are the creative possibilities of machine learning when embedded within musical instruments?
 If an instrument can learn and adapt with its player, how might this change musical practices?
 How do we adapt ML technology so that it can learn in-situ within an instrument?
 How do we design simplified interfaces to machine learning that become part of a musical instrument?
 These are the sorts of questions being explored by the Musically Embodied Machine Learning project.
 We’ll be bringing our new embedded ML technology to AAU for a workshop, where you can learn about embedded musical ML hands-on by building new prototype musical instruments.

-The workshop will take place in Manufacturet and the Augmented Instruments Lab.
+The workshop will take place in CreaTech Lab (CTL) and the Augmented Performance Lab (APL)

 Schedule: